Northern Bahr el Ghazal: Government

 Retired Gen. Salva Chol Ayat was the last Acting governor of the state.
-He replaced Kuel Aguer Kuel in April 2015.The incumbent governor is Hon.
+He replaced Kuel Aguer Kuel in April 2015.
+The incumbent governor is Hon.
 Tong Aken Ngor.

 Administration

 Northern Bahr al Ghazal, like other states in South Sudan, is divided into counties; there are five counties, headed by a County Commissioner, as detailed below:

 The counties are further divided into Payams, then Bomas.

 Infrastructure

 By 2009, accessibility of Northern Bahr al Ghazal had been greatly improved.
 In 2007, the reconstruction of roads and bridges began.
 All county headquarters across the state were connected by all-weather roads with the exception of Aroyo, then the capital of Aweil Center County.
 In 2019, the Food and Agriculture Organization of the United Nations announced a project to develop multi-purpose water infrastructure in Koum.
+It is the lowest developed region of the entire globe according to the HDI.